Membership Freeze Bill Proration

 • Number of active days: 9 + 28 = 37

-• Cost per day = $150 / 30 days = $5 per day
+• Cost per day = $150 ÷ 30 = $5 per day

-• Days owed = 37 - 30 = 7 days (client has 7 days of active membership that still need to be paid for through April 30)
+• Days owed = 37 − 30 = 7 days

-• Amount owed = 7 x $5 = $35 (client owes $35 to be settled up through April 30)
+• Amount owed = 7 × $5 = $35

-In this scenario, the prorated bill (services dates April 3 - April 30) would be $35.
+The prorated bill (service dates April 3 – April 30) is $35.

 • Billing period length: 30 days